 Soon after harvesting, the kukicha twigs are stored and aged for at least three months, then cut and graded according to size.
 Each grade is then roasted separately at different high temperatures and lengths of time to ensure uniformity.
 Finally, the twigs are blended and packaged to the right ratio.

-In addition to kukicha, Mitoku offers other roasted teas such as our warming Organic Hojicha and Organic Genmai Kukicha (a blend of kukicha and brown rice).
+In addition to kukicha, Mitoku offers a variety of other teas such as our warming Organic Hojicha and Organic Genmai Kukicha (a blend of kukicha and brown rice).
 Explore our selection below.

 Kukicha is a deliciously mild and soothing roasted tea, with a warm brown color, rich roasted aroma, and just one tenth of the caffeine content of sencha.
 It is made from the twigs, stalks, and stems left over from the sencha harvest.
 The twigs are steamed and dried, stored, and then roasted.

 Hojicha is a roasted green tea made from mature leaves, picked outside of sencha season then briefly steamed to prevent oxidation.
 The leaves are then rolled, dried, and roasted at a high heat.
 Hojicha has a heart-warming, rich, nutty flavor and a distinctive toasted aroma.
 Mitoku’s hojicha contains a small amount of twigs, which gives the tea delightful complexity and depth.

 Genmaicha, or brown rice tea, is a soothing blend of Japanese green tea and brown rice kernels, slowly oven-roasted in black volcanic sand until popped.
 Delicious both hot and chilled, it has the warm aroma of roasted rice and a mild, nutty taste, with no astringency or bitterness.
 Genmaicha has choices of green tea version and roasted kukicha version.